United Artists Theatre (Los Angeles): STILE Downtown Los Angeles by Kasa (2024–present)

 The hotel reopened in February 2024, managed by Kasa Living, Inc. as STILE Downtown Los Angeles by Kasa.
 STILE Downtown Los Angeles by Kasa is a limited-service, rooms-only hotel, managed via a tech platform, without any food and beverage establishments.

 Historic designation

 The building was not listed in the National Register of Historic Places's Broadway Theater and Commercial District when it was first created in 1979, but it was included when the district was expanded in 2002.
-The building is also listed as Los Angeles Historic-Cultural Monument #523.
+The building was also listed as Los Angeles Historic-Cultural Monument No. 523 in 1991.